 It also has a natural skin tightening effect to provide a more youthful look and minimize the appearance of pores.
 What more could you want in a primer?

-Best Water for Acne-Prone Skin
+*Great for Acne-Prone Skin

 If you have more acne-prone skin, this Lorac primer is perfect.
 It’s made with natural ingredients (including essential vitamins, antioxidants and plant extracts) and free of ingredients that irritate sensitive skin (such as parabens and fragrances).